mongodb/docs/source/includes/list-tables/crds.rst

      - Description

    * - ``mongodb``
-     - Install the CustomResourceDefinitions for the database resources and also watch those resources.
+     - Install the CustomResourceDefinitions for database resources and watch those resources.

    * - ``mongodbusers``
-     - Install the CustomResourceDefinitions for the MongoDB user resources and also watch those resources.
+     - Install the CustomResourceDefinitions for MongoDB user resources and watch those resources.

    * - ``opsmanagers``
-     - Install the CustomResourceDefinitions for the |onprem| resources and also watch those resources.
+     - Install the CustomResourceDefinitions for |onprem| resources and watch those resources.